PaulLerner/ViQuAE/README.md

 export VIQUAE_IMAGES_PATH=$PWD/images
 ```

+The complete reference images of the KB seems to be too large (106GB) for hosting on https://huggingface.co
+If you need them, please open an issue and I’ll upload them on a temporary storage like filesender.renater.fr/
+Alternatively, you can download them from Wikimedia Commons using `meerqat.data.kilt2vqa download` (see below).

+## The ViQuAE dataset

 If you don’t want to use `datasets` you can get the data directly from https://huggingface.co/datasets/PaulLerner/viquae_dataset (e.g. `git clone https://huggingface.co/datasets/PaulLerner/viquae_dataset`).

-Instructions for the Knowledge Base (KB), coming soon!

 The dataset format largely follows [KILT](https://huggingface.co/datasets/kilt_tasks).
 Here I’ll describe the dataset without pre-computed features.
 Pre-computed features are basically the output of each step described in [EXPERIMENTS.md](./EXPERIMENTS.md).